abesford/seizzmic-site-0c00b/src/pages/what-we-do.md

         style: secondary
   - section_id: services
     title: ''
-    subtitle: "there's no one-size-fits-all. we'll always customise this to meet your needs.\_Wealth of experience.
-Collaborative and hands-on.
-These are the things we could explore together."
+    subtitle: >-
+      We have a wealth of experience in digital change.
+These are the things we could explore together.
+There's no one-size-fits-all and we'll always customise this to meet your needs.
     background: gray
     pricing_plans:
       - title: See what's next